(All fields required)

 The resident participates in weekly outpatient clinics staffed by pediatric surgical faculty and is responsible for evaluating and developing patient care management plans, as well as providing follow-up for patients who have received surgical care.
 He or she also participates in the long-term management of patients who have complex and chronic problems or anomalies and are followed by the surgical service.
 Working closely with a faculty mentor, the first-year trainee is expected to develop a clinical research project that will result in scientific presentation(s) and publication(s).

-Faculty in the division formally evaluate the resident every six months.
-If the trainee has achieved sufficient mastery of clinical, educational and administrative skills, he or she is promoted to chief resident.
+Faculty in the division formally evaluate the resident every three months.
+If the trainee has achieved sufficient mastery of clinical, educational and administrative skills at the completion of the first year, he or she is promoted to chief resident.

 The chief resident functions as the clinical team leader and coordinator for the pediatric surgical service and the trauma program.
 Also, in collaboration with the training program director (Daniel von Allmen, MD), the chief resident coordinates all educational programs of the division.